glowacki-dev/ruby-kaigi-notes/day-2/README.md

    **A**: [The answer was in Japanese, so I can't help you here]

-## Yusuke Endoh - Type Profiler: An analysis to guess type signatures
+## Yusuke Endoh - "Type Profiler: An analysis to guess type signatures"

 ### Intro